-It also is common for parties to agree that contracts relating to large-scale energy projects be governed by a foreign law, with English, New York, Texas or French law frequent choices.
+It also is common for parties to agree that contracts relating to large-scale energy projects be governed by a foreign law, with English, New York, Texas or French law being frequent choices.
 Thus, it is not unusual, for example, for a contract between a Spanish energy company and a Libyan service provider relating to a project in Libya to be subject to English law.
 At times, however, a state or state-owned party may insist that local law apply and a significant energy contract (and any resulting disputes) may therefore be subject to, for example, Nigerian, Algerian or Egyptian law.

 The available data indicates that Africa-related arbitrations have increased significantly in the past decade, and that energy disputes, and in particular cases involving the oil and gas industry, account for a significant proportion of this increase.
-The number of Africa-related ICC arbitrations has more than doubled, from 72 cases in 2004 to 163 cases in 2014.
-Disputes under the LCIA Rules have also increased, from two Africa-related cases in 2002 to 30 in 2013.
+The number of Africa-related ICC arbitrations has continued to increase significantly.
+According to the ICC, it had record highs in 2017 for the number of cases (87) and the number of parties (153) from sub-Saharan Africa.
+14 Disputes under the LCIA Rules have also increased, from two Africa-related cases in 2002, to 8 per cent of the LCIA's new cases in 2016.
+15

 While foreign participants in energy projects will generally try to avoid any possibility that disputes will be resolved in local courts by insisting on including arbitration agreements, and having the seat of arbitration outside Africa to avoid concerns about interference in the arbitral process by local courts, such agreements do not resolve all potential issues.
 There are ongoing concerns about the enforceability of foreign arbitral awards in many African jurisdictions.
-Only 33 out of 54 African states are signatories to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
+Only 36 out of 54 African states are signatories to the United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention).
 Moreover, many African countries do not have modern arbitration laws.
-13
+16